wp-plugins/insert-callout/readme.txt

 	- First release
 Version 1.0.1
 	- Fix name in readme.txt
+Version 1.0.2
+	- Fix "do not have sufficient permissions" error on admin page.

 == Frequently Asked Questions ==

 No questions have been asked.